ARCANEDEV/SEO-Helper/README.md

 *By [ARCANEDEV&copy;](http://www.arcanedev.net/)*

-SEO Helper is a package for Laravel 5 that provides tools and helpers for SEO.
+SEO Helper is a package that provides tools and helpers for SEO (Search Engine Optimization).

 ### Features